19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (6) For the purposes of this section, a company is unable to pay its debts if it is a company which is deemed to be so unable under section 254(2) of the Companies Act (Cap.
 50).

-(7) Nothing in Part V shall not apply to prohibit or invalidate any special administration order or other order made under this Part or any transaction entered into to give effect to such an order.
+(7) Nothing in Part V shall apply to prohibit or invalidate any special administration order or other order made under this Part or any transaction entered into to give effect to such an order.

+[4/2010 wef 05/02/2010]

 ### Meaning and effect of special administration orders